rekby/lets-proxy2/README.md

 Now it is alpha and not ready for production use.

+Features:
+* http-01 and tls-alpn-01 validation
+* HTTPS (with certificate autoissue) and HTTP reverse proxy
+* Zero config for start usage
+* Time limit for issue certificate
+* Auto include subdomains in certificate (default: domain and www.domain)
+* Logging for stderr and/or file
+* Self rotate log files (can disable by config)
+* Can configure backend in dependence of incoming connection IP:Port
+* Custom headers to backend
+* Self check domain before issue cert (prevent DoS cert issue attack by requests with bad domains)
+* Blacklist/whitelist of domains
+* Lock certificates (force to use manual issued certificate without internal checks)

 It is next generation of https://github.com/rekby/lets-proxy, rewrited from scratch.

 It is improove logging and internal structure for better test coverage and simpler support.